Engin-Boot/pong-stage-Logan111/Stage0/Game_Menu.md

   When the player press "Shop" option on menu bar

   Then it allows player to choose with different skin of court or ball

+### Scenario: how to go to settings for custom edits

+  Given the player launched game and waiting in the lobby

+  When the player press "Settings" option on menu bar

+  Then it redirects player to choose settings for custom edits